 Opportunities to develop physical and emotional wellness

 Our Team of Staff

 Tom Anderson-Board Chair

 Mary Wiskurbuss- Director

-Sister Justina Violette, the founder of Care & Share, was a woman well known for having a compassionate character, a deep caring and compassion.
+Sister Justina Violette was the founder of Care & Share and she was a woman well known for having a compassionate character, a deep caring and giving heart.
 During her lifetime, she demonstrated acts of kindness for the least fortunate people of our Crookston community and surrounding areas.
-She aided the people in need, with heating and electricity bills, car repair costs, groceries, clothing, and most importantly, friendship and support.
+She aided the people in need, with heating and electricity bills, car repair costs, groceries, clothing, and most importantly her priceless friendship, understanding and support.

-At First, Sr. Justina served those in need through the back door of the Bishop’s resident while working as a cook there.
-Then in 1985, after almost 20 years of ministry to the poor, Father Krebs offered her what used to be the former Catholic Elementary School, build in 1932.
+Sister Justina started serving those in need through the back door of the bishop’s resident while working as a cook there.
+Then in 1985, after almost 20 years of ministry with the poor, Father Krebs offered her what used to be the former Catholic Elementary School, build in 1932.
 Still here located in downtown Crookston to what is now known as Care and Share of Crookston, Inc.

-Care & Share’s doors opened in October of 1986.
-Now, Sister could welcome the people she served at her own front door's!
-However, she was very mindful of some people who needed help but also wanted to be discrete; in order to honor their confidentiality, she extended her hours in order to help as many people as she could.
+Care and Share opened its doors October of 1986.
+Sister Justina could then welcome the people she served through her own front door's!
+However, she was very mindful of some people who needed help but also wanted to be discrete; in order to honor their confidentiality, she extended her hours to accommodate them.
+She wanted to reach as many people as she could.

-The mission of Care and Share of Crookston has become increasingly focused on not just helping people find housing, but encouraging strengths and community connections that will assist in meeting their needs as they faced any challenges to their newfound stability, thereby breaking the cycle of homelessness.
+Our mission of Care and Share of Crookston has become increasingly focused on helping people find housing, encouraging strength, and building community connections that will assist in meeting their needs as they faced any challenges to their newfound stability, thereby breaking the cycle of homelessness.